Frequently Asked Questions

 When and where do you meet?

-Our Barker location meets for 9 weeks on Fridays only in the Fall & Spring at Greenacres Baptist Church and our Dishman locations meets for 9 weeks on Tuesdays only at Dishman Baptist Church in Spokane Valley.
+Our Barker location meets for 9 weeks on Fridays only in the Fall & Spring at Greenacres Baptist Church and our Dishman location meets for 9 weeks on Tuesdays only at Dishman Baptist Church in Spokane Valley.
 Schedules may vary between each location but are generally 9:30am-1:00pm.

 Can I attend both locations?